-- (A) that the individual has English reading, writing, or computing skills at or below the 8th grade level on a generally accepted standardized test; or - (B) that the individual is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society.
+- (A) that the individual has English reading, writing, or computing skills at or below the 8th grade level on a generally accepted standardized test; or - (B) that the individual is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society. - Presently enrolled in school can include youth who are in high-school, those enrolled in college but are on summer vacation (as long as a certain age) and those who graduated this year and are enrolled in college or a trade/proprietary school in the fall.

-6. PAYMENTS AND PERFORMANCE
+6. PAYMENT STRUCTURE AND PERFORMANCE